pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

-Comparing the changing values with the addresses of heap-allocated memory and functions (e.g. the DLL-handle returned by `dlopen()` and the function pointer returned by `dlsym()`) it becomes clear, that we have 6 function pointers (e.g. `?? ad 87 f7 ff 7f 00 00` at @8, @10, @18, @20, @78, @80) and 1 heap allocated object (e.g. `c0 fb 58 55 55 55 00 00` at @60).
+Comparing the changing values with the addresses of heap-allocated memory and functions (e.g. the DLL-handle returned by `dlopen()` and the function pointer returned by `dlsym()`) it becomes clear, that we have six function pointers (e.g. `?? ad 87 f7 ff 7f 00 00` at @8, @10, @18, @20, @78, @80) and one heap allocated object (e.g. `c0 fb 58 55 55 55 00 00` at @60).
 On my amd64 system, pointers take 8 byte and aligned at 8 bytes (one halfline in the hexdump).

 We don't know which functions are stored in which pointer,